TD Ameritrade vs. Fidelity: A Choice Between User Experience and Commission Fees

 In the case of TD Ameritrade, you can choose from more than 11,000 mutual funds, with about 2,000 requiring no transaction fee and no-load.
 However, they also cost $49.95 to buy into.

 For the most part, their mutual fund offerings are even; if you want more choice, go with TD Ameritrade.
-If you want to guarantee you only pay $50 (as opposed to $75), try Fidelity.
+There are no fee guarantees as different circumstances may cause you in paying higher or lower fees.

 In addition to the standard investment options available, TD Ameritrade also provides futures and forex trading, something which Fidelity lacks.
 However, Fidelity’s offerings are more global for their other asset classes, permitting traders to work with 25 different national exchanges in 16 countries.
 They also provide CDs and the ability to invest in precious metals, to further widen their variety of options.